Austin Wrongful Death Attorneys

 Claims for fatal injuries are typically filed by the decedent’s estate, family members, and relatives.
-Dependents, heirs, and other designated beneficiaries are entitled to receive compensation as well.
+Dependents, heirs, and other designated beneficiaries are also entitled to receive compensation.
 These complainants can recover monetary and punitive damages.
 Monetary damages may include compensation for medical expenses and loss of present and future earnings.
-Surviving family members are also eligible to request punitive damages for emotional suffering, such as loss of companionship, loss of consortium, or loss of a parent.
+Surviving family members are also eligible to request punitive damages for emotional suffering, such as loss of companionship, consortium, or parent loss.

 To prove a case, the plaintiff’s wrongful death attorney must prove that the injury was caused by the actions or inactions of another individual, company, or entity.
-This is known as negligence and includes actions that are reckless, careless, unskillful, or caused by poor training.
+This is known as negligence and includes activities that are reckless, careless, unskillful, or caused by poor training.
 Generally, negligence is proved by demonstrating that the defendant or person responsible for the injuries ignored their duty.
 This may include not maintaining a work site, failing to drive safely, or performing medical procedures in a manner that was not prudent.

 In addition to recovering compensation for financial and emotional hardship, Texas laws permit family members to file related claims for the trauma associated with a loved one’s death.
 Your wrongful death lawyer might attach a survival action claim to a lawsuit if the decedent suffered unnecessarily in their last days or moments.
 For example, prolonged treatment in a hospital after suffering egregious injuries creates additional financial and emotional hardship for the decedent and their loved ones.
 Survival action claims also include instances where the plaintiff experienced a fear of impending death during a plane crash or other traumatic event.
 This particular statute allows the estate to request damages that the plaintiff would have recovered in any other personal injury case.

 Another Texas statute permits something known as a bystander recovery claim.
 This allows family members to recover additional compensation after witnessing the death or injury of a loved one.
 Within the complaint, such claims are typically described as intentional or negligent infliction of emotional distress depending on whether the defendant knew or should have known that family members would witness the injuries.